 Forest Resources

 DNR manages working forests on 2.1 million acres of state trust lands to provide quality habitat, clean water, and other public resources, as well as a stream of sustainable revenue to support public school construction and other trust beneficiaries.
-We maintain the balance between sustainable production of natural resource revenue, protection of public resources, and ensuring healthy, natural habitats through:
+We maintain the balance between sustainable production of natural resource revenue, protection of public resources, and ensuring healthy, natural habitats through the following:

 Earth Sciences Consultation